B13rg/B13rg.github.io/_drafts/Infra-as-Code.md

 Unlike a tree, everything is moldable, replicate-able, and roll-back-able (mostly).
 By keeping the lifecycle of the resource in mind you can better anticipate and negate issues that may arise.

-Everything is vague, and often things fall into multiple categories.
-Use it as a model to apply ideas against, t

-Reduce complexity through separation

 ## Further Reading

 * [Lee Briggs - Structuring IaC](